-Volume Mixer and Control in Windows
+Sound & Volume Mixer and Control in Windows

-This new mixer effectively lets you control the volume for each application separately.
+In Windows 7 and Windows 8, this new mixer effectively lets you control the volume for each application separately.
 To access it, click on the speaker icon situated on the right side of the taskbar.

 Next click on Mixer to open the Volume Control window.

-For instance, if you are listening to an YouTube video on in your Internet Explorer, you might want to soften the system sounds down a bit.
+For instance, if you are listening to a YouTube video on in your Internet Explorer, you might want to soften the system sounds down a bit.

 You can also control the overall level of sound on your PC.
 Move the sliders up or down to raise or lower the volume of your speakers, Windows sounds, or other sound devices or programs listed in the Volume Mixer.
 To mute the volume, click the Mute button.

-Right clicking the speaker icon, will give you more Volume Control options.
+Right-clicking, the speaker icon will give you more Volume Control options.